-In 2019, BGN 15 097 thousand of the profit for 2018 were paid off as dividends to the shareholders holding ordinary shares at 0.063 BGN per share.
+In 2019 BGN 15 097 thousand were paid off as dividends to the shareholders holding ordinary shares at 0.063 BGN per share.

-The tax on dividends to individuals and non-resident legal entities from countries other than EU countries and the EEA Agreement amounts to 5% in 2019 and 2020, with the tax deducted from the gross amount of the dividends.
+The tax on dividends to individuals and non-resident legal entities from countries other than EU countries and the EEA Agreement amounts to 5% in 2020 and 2019, with the tax deducted from the gross amount of the dividends.

-32. Contingent liabilities
+33. Contingent liabilities